NishanWijesinghe/normalizer/README.md

 File normalizer entails:

-* Copying from a sample file from host to container
+* Copying a sample file from host to container
 * Running normalize-file in the container
 * Copying normalized output from container to host

-For file `sample.csv` here are the commands:
+For file `sample.csv`, run this:

 ```
 docker cp ../data/sample.csv normalizer:opt/normalizer/sample.csv